Sarah Jean Barton, ThD, MS, OTR/L, BCP

 Dr. Barton holds a dual appointment in the Occupational Therapy Doctorate Division and the Divinity School at Duke University.
 Dr. Barton earned a Bachelor of Science in Biology from Seattle Pacific University, a Master of Science in Occupational Therapy from Boston University, and a Master of Theological Studies and Doctor of Theology from Duke Divinity School.

 Her research focuses on the intersections of disability with theology, health, education, and religious participation.
 Dr. Barton’s research methodology prioritizes partnerships with individuals experiencing intellectual and developmental disabilities.
 She has completed recent work on Universal Design for Learning and accessible pedagogy.
 Dr. Barton has published and presented in a wide variety of interdisciplinary settings on issues related to Christian theology and ethics, intellectual disability, spirituality, disability studies, and occupational therapy.
-In addition to her academic appointment, Dr. Barton works at Duke Health as a senior occupational therapist with a board certification in pediatrics.
+Dr. Barton holds current AOTA Board Certification in Pediatrics and has over a decade of experience in occupational therapy practice settings with children and youth, including Duke Health.